 The groomer /offender goes beyond typical pick-up lines and uses language in such a way as to

-· Threaten and intimidate her into giving in to his demands without questioning him.
+- Threaten and intimidate her into resisting his demands without questioning him.

-The bad news is that this can even happen in a marriage.
+The bad news is that GROOMING can even happen in a marriage.

 An “emotional groomer uses some or all of the following tactics to maintain control: